Maison Frédéric Magnien

 Gevrey-Chambertin 1er Cru 'Lavaut Saint-Jacques'

-North of the village proper, ‘Lavaux Saint-Jacques’ faces southeast at the mouth of the Gevrey combe, or valley.
+Above the village proper, ‘Lavaux Saint-Jacques’ faces southeast at the mouth of the Gevrey combe, or valley.
 Vines here feed directly from Burgundy’s mother rock of limestone, a few inches from the surface.
 One of Gevrey’s more noble and structured premier crus.

 Chambolle-Musigny 1er Cru 'Les Fuées'